nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 `add appointment /t 2007-12-03T10:15:30 /d 1 /p 1`

 ### Sorting appointment list: 'sort'
-Sorts existing appointments in the system (but does not print out).
+Sorts existing appointments in the system (but does not print out) according to time (most recent to least recent).

 Format: `sort appointment`